cklewar/cso-ui/readme.md

 DEAMONIZE = False
 ```

 Set Websocket client IP to docker host IP.
 Change GIT settings to fit your environment.
+ * *NOTE:*
+   * The ws_client_ip should be the ip of the host that the docker container is running on.
+   * The git_host should be the ip of the host that the docker container is running on.
+   * The UI_ADDRESS should be 0.0.0.0.

 ```yaml
 ws_client_protocol: ws